 Introductory exercise leadership skills including exercise testing and prescription, and design of safe and effective programs.
 Includes a minimum of 30 hours of field experience in exercise testing, leadership, observation, and career exploration.
 Content based on American College of Sports Medicine objectives.

-HPES 3705 Statistics and Research Design in Exercise Science 3 s.h.
+KSS 3705 Statistics Research in Exercise Science 3 s.h.

 Scientific methods in exercise science including research design and statistical analyses.
 Experience with statistical software and understanding published research.
 Two hours lecture, two hours lab.